samhh/bukubrow-host/README.md

     bukubrow [FLAGS] [OPTIONS]

 FLAGS:
+        --install-brave       Install the native messaging host for Brave.
         --install-chrome      Install the native messaging host for Chrome.
         --install-chromium    Install the native messaging host for Chromium.
         --install-firefox     Install the native messaging host for Firefox.